Sopamo/lesscss.org/templates/pages/doc.md

 - `ispercentage`
 - `isem`

-Last but not least, you may use the **`and`** keyword to provide additional conditions inside a guard:
 Nicht zuletzt kannst du das Schlüsselwort **`and`** verwenden um mehrere Bedingungen innerhalb eines Guards zu prüfen:

     .mixin (@a) when (isnumber(@a)) and (@a > 0) { ... }